 Things to Do North Fork in the fall: Wineries, farm tours and more Start a vineyard tour at the picturesque Kontokosta Winery in Greenport.
 Photo Credit: Eric Striffler By Natalie Beauregard Special to amNewYork October 2, 2017 4:05 PM Print Share fbShare Tweet gShare Email Forget the Hamptons: Long Island’s North Fork is a destination in its own right.
 Greenport in particular has seen a recent surge in hotels and restaurants, making it an ideal base for a weekend away in the area.
 The village is busier than ever during the summer, but retains a sleepy feel in the fall, making now an ideal time to go.
 Winery hop During the harvest season, tour the surrounding vineyards, all within driving — or even biking — distance of each other.
 Start with the picturesque Kontokosta Winery (825 North Rd., Greenport, 631-477-6977, kontokostawinery.com) or the pioneer Old Field Vineyards (59600 Main Rd., Southold, 631-765-0004, theoldfield.com).
 Next, visit Sparkling Pointe (39750 County Rd.
 48, Southold, 631-765-0200, sparklingpointe.com) for sparkling wines, then Croteaux (1450 S. Harbor Rd., Southold, 631-765- 6099, croteaux.com) for Provence-style roses.
 Round out the day with stops at Lieb Cellars (13050 Oregon Rd., Cutchogue, 631-734-1100, liebcellars.com), known for its reserve pinot blanc; Bedell Cellars (36225 Main Rd., Cutchogue, 631-734-7537, bedellcellars.com), for sustainable vino; or Lenz Winery (38355 Rte.
 25, Peconic, 631-734-6010, lenzwine.com), for excellent merlot and chardonnay.
 Local farms Beyond vineyards, North Fork is home to a variety of farms.
 Load up on handcrafted goat’s milk cheeses at Catapano Dairy Farm (33705 North Rd., Peconic, 631-765-8042, catapanodairyfarm.com), pick apples at Wickham’s Fruit Farm (28700 Rte.
 25, Cutchogue, 631-734-6441, wickhamsfruitfarm.com) or visit the field at Lavender by the Bay (7540 Main Rd., East Marion, 631-477-1019, lavenderbythebay.com).
 Greenport goods Shop your way through Greenport’s specialty stores.
 Don’t miss Beall & Bell (430 Main St., 631-477-8239, beallandbell.com) for antiques, The Times Vintage (429 Main St., 631-477-6455, timesvintage.com) for furnishings and The Weathered Barn (41 Front St., 631-477-6811, theweatheredbarngreenport.com) for gifts.
 Dining destinations Beyond standbys like Noah’s and The Frisky Oyster, try PAWPAW, a pop-up serving a seasonal tasting menu at Bruce & Sons ($60, select Saturdays; 208 Main St., Greenport, pawpawpopup.com).
 At American Beech (300 Main St., Greenport, 631-477-5939, americanbeech.com), enjoy fresh, coastal fare near a cozy, wood-burning fireplace.
 James Beard Award-winning chef Galen Zamarra’s new Halyard (58775 Rte.
 48, Greenport, 631-477-0666, thehalyardgreenport.com) has inventive American fare.
 GOOD TO KNOWGETTING THERELIRR: Trains run daily from Penn Station to Greenport.Hampton Jitney: Buses depart daily from Manhattan’s East Side to the parking lot behind the Greenport station.Car: Greenport is about a two-hour drive from midtown.
 GETTING AROUNDDan’s Bike Rentals: Text 212-380-1119 to get a bike delivered to your hotel, the train station or Jitney stop (from $25/day, include basket, helmet, lock and light).Hometown Taxi: Ubers are few and far between, so call this taxi service (631-765-5336) when you need a ride.
 OFF-SEASON SCHEDULEHours may be reduced in the off-season, so check ahead.
 WHERE TO STAYGallery Hotel: This 21-and-over hotel has 10 rooms, as well as a cafe that serves a complimentary breakfast buffet daily.
 439 Main St., Greenport, 631-477-4000American Beech: Find five suites in a former 19th-century carriage house.
 Take advantage of free bike rentals and priority reservations in the downstairs restaurant.
 300 Main St., Greenport, 631-477-6571Sound View Greenport: The newly reopened hotel has 55 rooms that all open directly onto a waterfront deck.
 58775 Rte.
-48, Greenport, 631-477-1910 By Natalie Beauregard Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+48, Greenport, 631-477-1910 By Natalie Beauregard Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.